jeromekelleher/ercs/docs/source/index.rst

 1. Allocate an instance of :class:`ercs.Simulator`;

-2. Set the properties of the desired simulation by setting values to the attributes of this object;
+2. Set the properties of the desired simulation by assigning values to the attributes of this object;

 3. Run the simulation for a given random seed using the :meth:`ercs.Simulator.run`